UnknownPlatypus/yt-dl-firefox-extension/README.md

 ## Installation

 1. Clone/Download this repository
-2. Run the setup_win.bat file to install youtube-dl and necessary dependancies
+2. Run the setup_win.bat file as ADMIN to install youtube-dl and necessary dependancies
 3. Install the add on from [Firefox Addons Website](https://addons.mozilla.org/fr/firefox/addon/yt-dl-addon-for-windows/).

 ## How to use this addon